cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 from {{?RFC7748}} operating on the Montgomery curves Curve25519 and Curve448 {{?RFC7748}}.

-CPace implementations using single-coordinate ladders on further Montgomery curves SHALL use the definitions in line with the specifications for X25519 and X448 and review the guidance given in the security consideration section {{sec-considerations}} and
+CPace implementations using single-coordinate ladders on further Montgomery curves SHALL use the definitions in line with the specifications for X25519 and X448 and review the guidance given in {{sec-considerations}}.
-{{CPacePaper}}.

 For X25519 the following definitions apply: